Vietnam.vn - Nền tảng quảng bá Việt Nam

 Australian Prime Minister Anthony Albanese.
 Photo: Facebook/AlboMP

-The hate crimes bill, introduced into parliament by the Australian Government last year, creates new offences, including threatening to use force or violence against another person on the basis of their race, religion, nationality, sex, sexual orientation, gender identity or intersex status.
+The Hate Crime Bill, introduced into Parliament by the Australian Government last year, creates new offences, including threatening to use force or violence against another person because of their race, religion, nationality, sex, sexual orientation, gender identity or intersex status.

 In recent months, attacks on synagogues, Jewish community buildings and vehicles in Australia have increased, including the discovery of a convoy of explosives-laden vehicles with a list of Jewish targets in Sydney.

-Prime Minister Albanese's government has faced criticism from the centre-right opposition over its poor handling of crime and failure to curb the rise in anti-Semitism.
+Prime Minister Albanese's government has faced criticism from the centre-right opposition party over its poor handling of crime and failure to prevent a rise in anti-Semitism.

-The Liberal-National Coalition has been calling for mandatory minimum sentences to be added to the bill since last month.
-Home Affairs Minister Tony Burke said the new amendments, passed late on 5 February, would create “the toughest hate crime laws Australia has ever had”.
+The Liberal-National Coalition called for mandatory minimum sentences to be added to the bill last month.
+Home Affairs Minister Tony Burke said the new amendments, passed late on 5 February, created “the toughest hate crime laws Australia has ever had”.

 New South Wales, where most of the anti-Semitic attacks occurred, also announced it would strengthen its hate speech laws to align with similar provisions in Western Australia and Victoria.